chef/automate/components/docs-chef-io/content/automate/on_prem_builder.md

 ## System requirements

-This guide demonstrates setu of Chef Habitat Builder on-prem by installing the components with the Chef Automate deployment utility.
+This guide demonstrates setup of Chef Habitat Builder on-prem by installing the components with the Chef Automate deployment utility.
 Please contact your Chef representative before using this implementation in production for more specific scale recommendations.

 ### Hardware Requirements